jnegron414/Music-Pal/README.md

 - get celery, celerybeat, rabbitMQ, flower involved
     - set up optional docker-compose.yml file for these services
 - get user auth and saved preferences involved
+    - save user spotify account settings to profile so they dont have to login
 - Explore having a seperate API using GraphQL
 - Explore NextJS
 - Implement Sentry
+- Add logging